 These countries were selected because their significance as recurring centers of inter- and intra-communal religious conflict, and because they possess religious leaders with important experience in the field of conflict resolution.
 The Drew CRCC is working closely with local partners in each of these countries to both identify participants and to plan the structure and content of the institutes.
 Learn about our international partners…

 The Carnegie Corporation grant provides partial support for a three-year pilot of the Drew Summer Institutes.
 By the end of the three-year pilot phase of these institutes, we hope to have trained 18 emerging religious leaders from each country and to have established a vibrant global network of young religious peacemakers.
+The initial cohort of the Institute have stayed connected and continue to work together in a variety of ways.
 The Center currently seeks to secure an additional $150,000 from other foundations to fully fund this initiative for the initial three-year pilot phase of this innovative project.

 Read more about the Summer Institute here.